The Dollar Prevails: Cuban Regime Approves Document Regulating the "Partial Dollarization of the Economy"

 Screenshot

-The partial dollarization scheme will cover the following sectors: wholesale and retail trade in previously approved currencies; and the payment of tariffs and services related to foreign trade for non-state management forms.
+The partial dollarization scheme will cover the following sectors: wholesale and retail trade in previously approved currencies; and payment of tariffs and services related to foreign trade for non-state management forms.

 Contradictions and Challenges